 A few of our favorite ways to stream National Geographic:

-But not anymore.
-Thanks to the rise of a new type of streaming service — called, appropriately enough, live TV streaming services — you can now watch National Geographic without cable (and a whole lot of other channels without cable, too).
-We're talking live TV here: not clips, not on-demand shows, but a real, actual National Geographic livestream.
+Thanks to the rise of a new type of streaming service — called, appropriately enough, live TV streaming services — you can now watch National Geographic (and a whole lot of other channels) without cable.
+We’re talking live TV — not clips or on-demand shows, but a real, actual National Geographic livestream.
 Let’s get to know the services that matter for your purposes.

 Stream National Geographic for free with Hulu

 Stream National Geographic with Sling TV

-Sling TV offers subscribers a choice of two base packages: Sling Orange ($30 per month) or Sling Blue.
+Sling TV offers subscribers a choice of two base packages: Sling Orange or Sling Blue.
 Each of those Sling TV subscription options cost $35, and there's a discount if you sign up for both.
-Sign up for one or both (if you choose both, you'll pay $45 per month), then tack on “Extras” — small add-on bundles — at will to create a custom bundle.
-To get National Geographic, just start with Sling Blue, which includes the channel in its base selection.
-Sling TV offers deals and discounts, which you can sign up for using the link above.
+Sign up for one or both, and you'll be able to tack on “extras” — small add-on bundles — to create a custom bundle.
+To get National Geographic, start with Sling Blue, which includes the channel in its base selection.
 You can read our review of Sling TV to learn more.

-YouTube TV is Google's skinny bundle service.
-It shares the branding of Google's popular YouTube streaming video platform, but this is a different service: Instead of user-generated content, you'll get the live network television you'd expect from a top-flight skinny bundle.
-Among the channels on offer through YouTube TV's service is National Geographic.
-You can check out YouTube TV for free for a week by signing up for the service's free trial offer.
+YouTube TV is Google’s skinny bundle.
+It shares the branding of Google’s popular YouTube streaming-video platform, but this is a different service.
+Instead of user-generated content, you’ll get the live network television you’d expect from a top-flight skinny bundle.
+Among the channels on offer through YouTube TV is National Geographic.
+You can check out YouTube TV for free for a week by signing up for the service’s free trial.
 For more information, check out our YouTube TV review.

 National Geographic looks best on the big screen.
-It's easy to get it there when you sign up for one of the services above, because the major skinny bundle services tend to work great on major streaming platforms like Roku, Fire TV, Apple TV, and Chromecast.
+It's easy to get it there when you sign up for one of the services above, because the major skinny-bundle services work great on streaming platforms such as Roku, Fire TV, Apple TV, and Chromecast.